Clearwing Moths

 (NCBI-index: 301036)

-The first species of the special group of clearwing moths that I finally see is the Red-tipped Clearwing (Synanthedon formicaeformis).
-This type of butterflies are best seen when they are sitting still because they are easily confused with a wasp in flight.
+I finally saw the first species of the special group of clearwing moths is the Red-tipped Clearwing (Synanthedon formicaeformis).
+This type of butterfly is best seen when sitting still because they are easily confused with a wasp in flight.
 Characteristics of this diurnal moth are the red band on the abdomen and the relatively wide red field at the wing tip.
-The transverse band on the forewing is narrow and usually has a dark reddish-brown, sometimes lighter red color.
-Fresh specimens have two bands of loose yellow scales on the abdomen that disappear during the first flight and are therefore rarely observed.
-The tail plume is black and in fresh specimens, striking white hairs can be seen on the side.
+The transverse band on the forewing is narrow and usually has a dark reddish-brown, sometimes lighter red colour.
+Fresh specimens have two bands of loose yellow scales on the abdomen that disappear during the first flight and are rarely observed.
+The tail plume is black and in fresh specimens, with striking white hairs on the side.
 The legs are black with three white bands.
-The flight period is in one generation from mid-May to early August and the wingspan is 17-19mm.
+The flight period is one generation from mid-May to early August and the wingspan is 17-19mm.
 Host plant: Willow.
 Dutch name: wilgenwespvlinder.
 Frisian name: Wylgewespflinter.

 Flying period: